 We organize small group tours of a maximum of 8 people.
 This way, you will have a personalized service.

-We can organize larger private groups as well on request.
-In this case, we will provide 2 or more tour guides.
+We can also organize larger private groups on request.
+In this case, we will provide two or more tour guides.

 How far is Rainbow Mountain From Machu Picchu?

-Rainbow Mountain and Machu Picchu are located at opposite sites; while Machu Picchu is located to the North of Cusco, rainbow Mountain is Located to the south of Cusco.
+Rainbow Mountain and Machu Picchu are located at opposite sites; while Machu Picchu is to the North of Cusco, Rainbow Mountain is to the south of Cusco.

 What to wear in Rainbow Mountain?